adonisjs/v6-docs/content/docs/digging_deeper/drive.md

 4. Defines the environment variables for the selected storage services.

-5. Install the required peer dependencies for the selected storage services.
+5. Installs the required peer dependencies for the selected storage services.

 :::